MetOffice/lfric_core/documentation/source/developer_guide/build_system/psyclone_mk.rst

 If a match is not made, the build system proceeds to search for a more generic transformation script, ``global.py``, and applies it to the current module via PSyclone.
-The transformations called in ``global.py`` will be applied to any module that does not have a transformation script of their own.
+The transformations called in ``global.py`` will be applied to any module that does not have a transformation script of its own.
 This principle is true for both LFRic and non-LFRic source.
 Finally, if no optimisation script is present, global or otherwise, the module is passed to PSyclone with no transformation script specification.
 This will also remove any